-You probably know it: you have just bought a nice new sweater, and after only one wash, the whole sweater is full of fluff.
+It’s a tale as old as time: you have just bought a nice new sweater, and after only one wash, the whole sweater is full of fluff.
 This beautiful new sweater suddenly looks like you’ve been wearing it non-stop for three years.
-They are horribly annoying, those lint, also known as pills.
-How can you remove these fluff from your clothes, or even better: how can you prevent them?!
+Lint is horribly annoying, and it’s also known as pills.
+How can you remove these fluff from your clothes, or even better: how can you prevent his from happening?!

 The lint or pills on your clothes are caused by the friction of the fabric.
 The fibres of the fabric are wrapped around each other on the surface, as it were, and this causes the small fluff to form.
 This happens both during the wearing of the clothing and during the washing.
 During the wearing of clothing, pills occur especially in places where there is a lot of friction: under the armpits, on the elbows, in the neck and on the seat (e.g. dresses and skirts).